sophiechhoeu/portfolio/README.md

 7. Flexibility and efficiency of use - The levels on the site is only 4, so they don't need to get through multiple layers to find the info.
 The information is all accessible via one click through a button.

 8. Aesthetic and minimalist design - There isn't any clutter on the site, and is very minimalistic.
-The core information is available on first page scroll and through the nav bar by the first page visit and if the user is interested in finding more the links are provided for them via a click.
+The core information is accessible via the nav bar by the first page visit and site map and if the user is interested in finding more the links are provided for them via a click.
 The content is spread out throughout the page achieved through small and large font making the aesthetic streamlined.

 9. Help users recognize, diagnose, and recover from errors - I have uploaded a robot.txt file as part of the portfolio to aid in error handling through web robots.